cdcabrera/curiosity-frontend/CONTRIBUTING.md

     ```
     $ npm run build:deps-core
     ```
-   This will cycle through ALL core NPM dependencies, running both unit tests, build and local integration checks.
+   This will cycle through ALL core NPM dependencies, running both unit tests, build, and local integration checks.
 If any errors are throw the package update is skipped.
 1. After the updates have completed **YOU MUST VISUALLY CONFIRM** the updates were successful by running both local development start scripts.
    - Visually confirm that local development still functions and can be navigated with...